aminya/VarStructs.jl/README.md

 )
 ```

 The two syntaxes that are used for declaration also return an instance of the VarStruct.
 So if you need an instance right away, you can use the following.
-Note that in redeclaration you will not get type checking based on the previous declaration.
 ```julia
 animal = @var Animal(
         name = "lion",